perrette/dimarray/docs/_notebooks_rst/reshape.rst

 array([[ 0,  1,  2,  3,  4,  5,  6,  7,  8,  9, 10, 11],
        [12, 13, 14, 15, 16, 17, 18, 19, 20, 21, 22, 23]])

-Along-axis transformations use that feature and can group any subset of axes prior to the operation:
+Along-axis transformations use that feature and can flatten any subset of axes prior to the operation:

 >>> v.mean(axis=('lat','lon'))
 dimarray: 2 non-null elements (0 null)
 0 / time (2): 1950 to 1955
 array([  5.5,  17.5])

-Any grouped axis can be reshaped back to full n-d array via **`ungroup`**
+Any flattened axis can be reshaped back to full n-d array via **`unflatten`**

->>> w.ungroup()
+>>> w.unflatten()
 dimarray: 24 non-null elements (0 null)
 0 / time (2): 1950 to 1955
 1 / lat (3): -90.0 to 90.0